Input Validation

 How to avoid.
 Implement a reliable broadcast protocol (not just echo-broadcast) for any round whose security proof requires Byzantine agreement.
 In settings with fewer than $n/3$ corruptions, Bracha broadcast provides the required guarantees.
 Enforce the per-round broadcast-vs-P2P classification at the library boundary using the protocol specification as reference, rather than delegating the decision to the caller.

-Example: GG18 resharing split-view attack (Kudelski, 2021).
 Kudelski’s audit of ING’s threshold-ECDSA library identified a communication-layer failure in the GG18 resharing protocol.
 The issue was a design-level mismatch: the resharing mitigation relies on all honest parties seeing the same final confirmation, but that assumption is not realized by sending separate point-to-point messages.
-ING attempted echo-broadcast as the mitigation; Kudelski noted it “might actually make things worse” without a true reliable-broadcast layer underneath.
+ING implemented the standard “forget-and-forgive” mitigation, a final ACK confirmation round before parties delete their old shares; Kudelski noted that this mitigation “might actually make things worse” if a robust broadcast channel is not available, because the final ACK can itself be equivocated.
 If an application realizes broadcast as $N$ separate point-to-point sends, a malicious sender can equivocate.

 Kudelski’s example starts with four peers $(A, B, C, D)$ using a threshold of 3, and a resharing ceremony that adds a fifth peer $E$ while keeping the threshold at 3.
 At the end of the resharing protocol, malicious $E$ sends different final-round messages to different honest parties: